The main scams and dubious devices in the world of hair removal are:

 This electric tweezer has been sold as a method of permanent hair removal for 25 years, primarily to beauticians and cosmetologists as a franchise.
 These small businesses then use the unproven device until clients run out of patience or money, thus ruining their credibility.
 In a landmark case, Removatron was charged with deceptive ad practices in 1985 by the US Federal Trade Commission.Undaunted, Removatron continues to promote the device as permanent, even though the the US Food and Drug Administration stated in 1998 that there is no statistically significant evidence that Removatron can achieve permanent hair removal.

 Sort of a poor man’s IGIA, Thomas Mehl sold his home use electric tweezers under such company names as Classy Lady by Mehl of Puerto Rico.
 After a long career selling electric tweezers as permanent under the names Finally Free and Forever Free, Mehl branched out into lasers.
 With his money from ripping people off with electric tweezers, he bought his way into the laser hair removal industry His Mehl/Biophile sold a ruby laser called Chromos 694 and attempted to cash in with bogus “patent infringement” suits against legitimate laser manufacturers.
 After the suits were dismissed and Mehl’s inflated stock price fell, the company defaulted on loans and began repossessing lasers from doctors.
-Even though Thomas Mehl is now dead, the legacy of his electric tweezer scam lives on under new management.
+Even though Thomas Mehl died in 1999, the legacy of his electric tweezer scam lives on under new management.

 Brand (maker): Super Phaser Gold (Rejuvenu/International Hair Removal Systems (IHRS))